-The use of cell phones by students will be allowed before school and during lunch.
-Students who are enrolled solely at Spark (not taking any MCC classes) shall secure their phones in a locker during the school day.
-All phone calls needed to be made during the school day will be permitted at the front desk or in the office only.
-For the privacy of all no video communication will be allowed in any public setting.
-A student's inability to follow this policy will result in the requirement that their phone be turned in to the office at the beginning of each day and retrieved only when the day has ended.
-The duration of this sanction will be determined by the director.
+The use of cell phones by students will be allowed before school and during designated times within the lunch hour.
+All students who are enrolled solely at Spark (not taking MCC classes) are required to secure their cell phones in their assigned lockers during the school day.
+If the student chooses not to secure their locker with the provided lock, Spark is not responsible for lost or stolen property.
+Any phone calls made by students during the school day are to made at the front desk or in an office, with permission.
+For the privacy of all, no video communication will be allowed in any public setting.
+A student's inability to follow this policy will result in their phone being turned in to the office at the beginning of each day and retrieved only when the school day has ended.
+The duration of this sanction will be determined by the director or their designee.

-Photography and/or video will be allowed only when specifically permitted by the director.
-Failure to follow this rule will result in suspension of the student's ability to carry his or her phone during the school day as noted in the previous paragraph.
+Photography and/or video will be allowed only when specifically permitted by the director or designee.
+Failure to follow this rule will result in suspension of the student's ability to carry their phone during the school day as noted in the previous paragraph.

-Students that are taking MCC classes are able to have access to their phones, but when in Spark classes their phone should be put in their lockers.
+Students that are enrolled in MCC classes may have access to their phones, but when in Spark classes their phone should be secured and is not permitted in class.